HectorMg/HectorMg.github.io/_posts/2016-07-22-creating-a-bank-simulation-application.md

 with Rails, and I coded stuff up as I came up with it.

 The lack of information I stumbled upon is what has inspired me to write up this "tutorial" series.
-Partly, I'm hopingt here's people out there looking to develop bank simulation apps in rails and this tutorial ends up being exactly what they are looking for, but really, I'm just trying to share a bit of my knowledge hoping maybe parts of this tutorial will
+Partly, I'm hoping there's people out there looking to develop bank simulation apps in rails and this tutorial ends up being exactly what they are looking for, but really, I'm just trying to share a bit of my knowledge hoping maybe parts of this tutorial will